 practice . teach . share

-As a licensed naturopathic doctor with a Master's degree in Clinical Psychology, I offer my expertise in counseling and mind-body medicine as a part of my naturopathic consultations.
+As a licensed naturopathic doctor with a Master's degree in Clinical Psychology, I offer my experience in counseling and mind-body medicine as a part of my naturopathic consultations.
 I also utilize acupuncture, clinical nutrition, homeopathy, botanical medicine, and physical medicine within my practice.
 I am honored to be able to share my passion in a way that is of service to others.

 I believe that we can each take steps to optimize our health no matter where we are starting from and what we are working with.
 As such, my clinical interests range from wellness promotion to dealing with acute conditions to helping people manage chronic illness and difficult life transitions.
 If you are not satisfied with the quality of your life, there is a good chance that naturopathic medicine can offer you resources for greater balance and wellbeing.
 I help people to discover the underlying patterns that contribute to difficulties with sleep, energy, digestion, elimination, hormones, menses, stress, brain function, and mood.

-I am a member of the APND (Association of Perinatal Naturopathic Doctors)and have a special interest in working with women throughout pregnancy.
+I am a member of the APND (Association of Perinatal Naturopathic Doctors) and have a special interest in working with women throughout pregnancy.
 I continue to do advanced training in homeopathy, women's health, consciousness work, and behavioral medicine.

 I am committed to lifelong learning and a heart-centered approach to life.
 I enjoy yoga, plants, travel, the outdoors, live music, and generally feeling good!